It's OK to not be OK

 Today is June 11, 2020.
 We've made it through almost 6 months of COVID and 400+ years of systemic racism.
 Read that again.
 Feel angry that you've been stuck inside or forced to wear a face mask in public for less than six months?
 Perhaps that is all I need to say.

-But bottom line--I think we are ALL feeling a little punchy these days (that may be understating it for many of you).
+But bottom line--I think we are ALL feeling a little punchy these days.
 I know I am.
 I know that I have downloaded ALL the apps on meditation, mindfulness, calmness, happiness, etc. Heck, I even spent two months studying The Science of Well Being- an online course from Yale.
 But happiness and being OK isn't tied into a single moment of de-stressing for me it turns out.
 Happiness and being "okay" are tied into equality and many other bigger picture items.
 Yale, you didn't prepare me for that fact.
 In fact, you said sleep and meditation would get me there.
 I think you missed* a few key items...I digress.

 Since "the time of COVID" I've launched this blog and quite a few other personal and professional projects.
 I've made the "pivot" (drink!
 I am still pretty sure this should be a drinking game).
 But I'm still restless and I am definitely not "okay".
 So in full transparency, I am launching in to a social experiment.
 In settings where appropriate (perhaps not on a large national conference call), I've started answering the question "How are you?" much more honestly.
 And I've started to challenge others that I've spoken with to do the same.
 Why?
 Because authenticity doesn't happen overnight.
 Authenticity is HARD.
 And authenticity and REAL discussions may just be the solution to starting to tackle those bigger picture items.
 In fact, won't discussions and really listening to each other affect real change?
 I hope so.